 Ohio Electricity Brokers May Have Limited Access to the Best Electricity Supply Deals

 Over the years, many electric suppliers have minimized the number of brokers with which they will work.
-So while brokers may claim they will shop for the best offer, the truth is that many of them do not have access to suppliers with the best offers for your business.
+While brokers may claim they will shop for the best offer, the truth is that many of them do not have access to suppliers with the best offers.
 When they have a limited pool to choose from, your options for the best deal becomes that much smaller.